ENLYOWH/PARIS-PASSEPORT-RDV/README.md

 - or run  pip install -r requirements.txt

-- 3 - Change your chromedriver path :
+- 3 - if it doesnt works, verify and replace the chromedriver path bay your's :
-- path = 'D:\chromedriver_win32\chromedriver.exe'
+- default path = '.\chromedriver.exe'